wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.8.3 =
 * Added Apache
 * Fixed a bug causing irregular formatting of Crayons by increasing the priority of the_content filter, thanks to http://joshmountain.com/
+* Added sample code for missing languages in Live Preview

 = 1.8.2 =
 * Added AutoIt and PowerShell